chrisbelyea/trm-takehome-data-eng/design.md

 ### How will you package your solution?

+App packaged in container.
+Infrastructure deployed via Terraform/Deployment Manager.
+If on K8s, a Helm chart.

 ### What is your monitoring strategy?

 ### What is the HA/disaster recovery process?